-Nissan recently unveiled its immediate roadmap to a sustainable, emissions-free and carbon-neutral transformation in the future to the general public.
+Nissan recently unveiled its immediate road map to a sustainable, emissions-free and carbon-neutral transformation in the future to the general public.
 Entitled Nissan Ambition 2030, this initiative is a detailed explanation of the company’s plans to go electric on a global scale, and reduce emissions and its carbon footprint not just for its vehicles, but its production facilities around the world.

 The goal is to drive innovation to enrich people’s lives.
 It hopes to address three pressing issues that face our planet today: climate change, societal issues (aging population, social inequality, etc.), and customers demanding more flexibility, personalization and efficiency in their mobility.
 By meeting these targets, Nissan hopes to empower journeys and society as a whole for a cleaner, safer and more inclusive world.

 Electrification is at the core of Nissan Ambition 2030.
-The automaker has enjoyed a 10-year head start versus its competitors, and it already has a sizeable 1-trillion-yen (P442.4 billion) investment in this field as early as 2010, (products, production facilities and charging infrastructure).
+The automaker has enjoyed a 10-year head start versus its competitors, and it already has a sizable 1-trillion-yen (P442.4 billion) investment in this field as early as 2010, (products, production facilities and charging infrastructure).
 It has another 5 trillion yen (P2.2 trillion) earmarked for electrification by 2026.
 Twenty-three new products are in the pipeline that feature the latest technologies, 15 of which are full electric vehicles.

 Nissan hopes to reach a 40% EV product mix by 2026, and an even larger 50% slice by 2030 with its Infiniti brand.
 Key growth areas will be regions which has legislation that favors zero-emissions vehicles, or requires a substantial portion of the catalog to be electrified.
 These are the areas and their respective EV product mixes: